rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	}
 ```

-Well, enough of array , lets move on and find out how array is related to the pointer.
+Well, enough of array , lets move on and find out how array is related to the pointer (_ah, I love my life, I know now how pointer looks like)_ .

 Here is an interesting fact , that is in C an array variable is also a pointer.